Routes of the California Trail: California toll roads over the Sierra

 Tolls existed on nearly all Sierra trail crossings as improvements were made; but most other roads after the two (later three) main toll roads were developed, were relatively lightly used.
 A typical toll from Sacramento to Virginia City Nevada was about $25.00 to $30.00 round trip for a freight wagon carrying at least 2000 lb up to 6000 lb of cargo with additional tolls possible for additional animals over six (usually $1.50/animal) and some additional bridge tolls were also needed.
 Some teams had up to ten animals pulling up to three wagons trailered behind each other.
-Some counties and cities did help build some roads but mainly granted franchises so toll road operators could build and maintain good roads and bridges with assurances of minimum competition and compensation.
-Some resented the toll charges, but the users of the road paid for the improvements and maintenance on the roads, and taxpayers of this era in general were very hesitant to pick up the very hefty cost of building and maintaining good "free" roads.
+Some counties and cities did help build some roads but mainly granted franchises so toll road operators could build and maintain roads and bridges with assurances of minimum competition and compensation.
+Some resented the toll charges, but the users of the road paid for the improvements and maintenance on the roads, and taxpayers of this era in general were very hesitant to pick up the very hefty cost of building and maintaining "free" roads.

 Nearly all of the heavy wagon freighting and stage use over the Sierra ceased after the completion of the Central Pacific and Virginia Truckee railroads in 1869.
-The ongoing massive needs for millions of board feet of Sierra timber and thousands of cords of firewood in the Comstock Lode mines and towns would be the single major exception, although they even built narrow gauge railroads to haul much of this.
+The ongoing, massive needs for millions of board feet of Sierra timber and thousands of cords of firewood in the Comstock Lode mines and towns would be the single major exception, although they even built narrow gauge railroads to haul much of this.
 Stages and wagons were still needed and used for the many cities not serviced by the railroads and the stage and freight lines continued in business.
 The first "highway" established by the counties was the Placerville toll route that was bought by the counties and made a "free" (taxpayer financed) road in 1886.
 The first "highway" established by the state government was this same Placerville wagon road over the Sierra after it was bought by the state in 1896.
 This road eventually became U.S. Route 50.

 Due to lack of use after 1869, most of the wagon roads across the Sierra were allowed to deteriorate until, by the early 20th century, many were again next to impassable to wagons.
 The railroad served nearly all trans-Sierra passenger and freight needs.
 The arrival of the automobile in the early 20th century revived the need for good Sierra roads.
 By 1910, only the Placerville route (now a state highway) was maintained well enough for car and truck traffic to get over the Sierra.
 The Truckee Trail that was modified and upgraded to the Dutch Flat and Donner Wagon Road over Donner summit had deteriorated so badly that the road had to be extensively rebuilt and relocated to become passable for cars or trucks.
 After extensive upgrades and modifications this road would become U.S. Route 40 and later Interstate 80.